Last updated

 b.
 On Windows, running Docker Desktop or Docker in a WSL2 machine:

-If successful, the agent will start in the background and print a container ID to the terminal.
-To get the agent ID, check the logs by running:
+If successful, the agent will start in the background and a container ID will be printed to your terminal.
+To get the agent's unit ID, check the logs by running:

 You will see the container’s logs, populated with entries from the agent.
 Search the logs for ‘Activation response’ to find the Unit ID for your docker agent - it will look similar to this: